zama-ai/concrete/docs/dev/docker.md

 ### Linux.

-You can use xhost command:
+You can use this xhost command:

 ```shell
 xhost +localhost